anthonykminsu/MapsAnalysis/README.md

 Tile Mapping Application of Seattle

 ## Introduction
-This interactive web map provides a platform for exploring different layers of Seattle's landscape, emphasizing its rich culinary and cultural heritage.
-The map combines a user-friendly interface with various visual layers that represent the city's streets, urban centers, and areas of cultural significance, especially those relevant during Black History Month.
+This interactive web map provides a platform for exploring different layers of Seattle's landscape, emphasizing its rich cultural history and landscape.
+The map combines a user-friendly interface with various visual layers that represent the city's streets, urban centers, and areas of cultural significance, especially relating to the relevant event of Black History Month.

 ## Map Access
-You can view and interact with the map [here](#).
+You can view and interact with the map [here](https://anthonykminsu.github.io/NewTmapApplication/).
 (Note: Replace the hash (#) with the actual URL where the web map is hosted.)

 ## Screenshots
 - Base Map Layer: Shows a simple dark-themed layout of Seattle.
+The zoom level in this case goes over 14 and has unlimited min zoom due to tile sourcing.
+Location: Seattle, Washington
 - Streets Layer: Provides detailed street maps for easy navigation.
+The zoom level in this case also goes over 14 and also had unlimited min zoom.
+Location: Seattle, Washington
 - Urban Areas Layer: Derived from Seattle’s open data, highlighting urban centers.
+The zoom level in this case is 12-22 for the best view.
+Location: Seattle, Washington
 - Black History Month Theme Layer: Emphasizes locations significant to Black History Month.

-(Please include the actual screenshots as per your repository or documentation storage policy.)
+The max zoom level in this is 11 and the min zoom is 3.
+Location: Redmond, Oregon

-## Geographic Area Examined
+## Geographic Area Examined (Location)
 The map focuses on the Seattle area, encompassing urban centers, commercial hubs, and regions of cultural significance.

 ## Zoom Levels